This is the first article in a five part series on RESTful APIs.

-The internet is basically a huge network of computers that run different types of protocols for communication with one another.
-A protocol is a set of rules and standards that define the language that devices communicate.
+At it’s base, the internet is a huge network of computers that run different types of protocols for communication with one another.
+A protocol is a set of rules and standards that define the language that devices use to communicate.
 The conceptual model and communication protocols used are called the Internet Protocol Suite.
-It has four layers and each layer treats the underlying one as a black box.
+It has four layers, each layer treating the underlying one as a black box.

-The application layer, the scope which creates and communicates data.
+The application layer is the scope that creates and communicates data.
 Application layer protocols are: HTTP/S, SSH, FTP, SMTP etc.

-The transport layer provides the channel for the communication needs, host-to-host connectivity and end-to-end messaging regardless of the data format.
-Transport layer protocols are: TCP, UDP, IP, ICMP and, others
+The transport layer provides the channel for the communication needs, host-to-host connectivity, and end-to-end messaging regardless of the data format.
+The most important transport layer protocols include TCP, UDP, IP, ICMP.

 The internet layer provides a uniform networking interface that abstracts the actual layout of the network.
-Via routing the data is sent from the source network to the destination network.
-The primary protocol is IP, it defines the IP addresses.
-Internet layer protocols are: IP, ICMP, IGMP, and others
+Data is sent from the source network to the destination network via routing.
+The primary protocol is IP; it defines the IP addresses.
+Examples of Internet layer protocols: IP, ICMP, IGMP.

-Most web developers build internet applications on top of TCP/IP and HTTP/S which are abstracted by the operating system, client, framework, and tools.
-You don't need to know the intricacies of the TCP/IP stack for small to medium-sized applications.
-As the application grows in complexity and size there may appear issues that require lower layer protocol knowledge to solve.
-As a beginner, you don't need to know exactly how the internet works.
+Most web developers build internet applications on top of TCP/IP and HTTP/S, which are abstracted by the operating system, client, framework, and tools.
+You don’t need to know the intricacies of the TCP/IP stack for small to medium-sized applications.
+As the application grows in complexity and size, some issues that require lower layer protocol knowledge to solve may arise.
+As a beginner, you don’t need to know exactly how the internet works.
 Focusing on HTTP is enough.
-As you grow as a web developer, networking knowledge will advance your skill set.
-Depending on the problems you work on, you might not be able to solve them without networking knowledge.
+As you grow as a web developer, networking knowledge will advance your skillset.
+Depending on the problems you work on, you might not be able to solve them without proper networking knowledge.

 URL & DNS

-On the internet, resources have a Universal Resource Locator so that we can identify a specific resource thus avoiding confusion.
-Think of it as an address.
-The resource is not the URL like the house is not the address.
-The URL is just a way to find it.
+On the internet, resources have a Universal Resource Locator, in short: URL.
+URLs are used to identify specific resources.
+The URL is not the resource, like the house is not the address.
+In other words, the URL is just a way to find it the resource.

 We can see that the URL contains all the necessary information to find a unique resource.
-The protocol, the FQDN(the location of the machine), the port on the machine where the server is bind to, the path to the resource, URL query information, and resource fragments.
+The protocol, the Fully Qualified Domain Name (FQDN or the location of the machine), the port on the machine where the server is bind to, the path to the resource, URL query information, and resource fragments.

 The Internet uses the IP protocol, so how is the domain being mapped with the IP address of a machine?
-The DNS service does that.
+The DNS (Domain Name Server) service does that.
 The DNS is responsible for mapping domains with the machine IP.